Act on your principles, not your moods. How the ancient philosophy of Stoicism can help us smash creative blocks and do our best work.

 Our guides to Stoicism today will be its three renowned leaders: Epictetus, Marcus Aurelius, and Seneca.

 Epictetus was born a slave at about A.D.
-55 in Hierapolis, Phrygia, located in the eastern borders of the Roman Empire.
-Early in his life he had a passion for philosophy, and with permission from his owner, he studied Stoic philosophy under the master Gaius Musonius Rufus.
+55 in Hierapolis, Phrygia, located on the eastern borders of the Roman Empire.
+Early in his life, he had a passion for philosophy, and with permission from his owner, he studied Stoic philosophy under the master Gaius Musonius Rufus.
 After Nero’s death—the fifth Roman emperor who ruled with tyranny and cruelty—Epictetus began to teach philosophy in Rome and then later in Greece where he founded a philosophical school teaching Stoicism—among his students was the future emperor of Rome, Marcus Aurelius.

 Marcus Aurelius was born in A.D.
 121, considered one of the greatest Roman emperors to have ever lived, and wrote in his journal during the dull moments of a war campaign.
 In his journal, which inadvertently became the book Meditations, served as reminders for Stoic principles that focused on humility, self-awareness, service, death, nature, and more.

 Seneca was also a Roman Stoic philosopher, statesman, a tutor and advisor to Nero.
-His work involves dozens of essays and 124 letters that involve topics like education, friendship, civil duty, moral obligation, humility, self-awareness, self-denial, and more.
+His work involves dozens of essays and 124 letters that involve topics like education, friendship, civic duty, moral obligation, humility, self-awareness, self-denial, and more.
 He had many admirers like Montaigne, Tom Wolfe, Emerson, and John Stuart Mill.